Daniel-Nikpayuk/CPPF-CTR/README.md

 The focus on economic record is also part of the reaction as Harper especially likes to proclaim his party is the only responsible economic actor in government---which it is not.

-It will be shown that in fact *the NDP has the best record*.
+It will be shown that in fact the **NDP** has the best record.

 This analysis is an extension of the article:
 ["Fiscal Record of Canadian Political Parties"](http://www.progressive-economics.ca/2011/04/29/fiscal-record-of-canadian-political-parties/) by economist Toby Sanger.

-To be clear, it is not a direct *derivation* as I did not have access to his datasets or methods, but it does attempt to replicate his analysis.
-Everything has been reproduced and validated, with some slight variations on method resulting in a small change of the numbers---but not the resulting relationships.
+To be clear, it is not a direct *derivation* as I did not have access to his datasets or methods, but it does attempt to reproduce his results.
+The necessary data sets have been reproduced and validated, with some slight variations on method---resulting in a small change of the numbers, but not the resulting relationships.

 ## Motivation:

 So here's the question: If such an analysis already exists, why read this one?

-1. **Date**: It's been updated for the most recent years.
+1. **Date**: It's been updated for the most recently available fiscal years.
 His article is four years old, with data going only up to 2010.
 2. **Transparency**: I am posting my datasets as well as my methods here for anyone to critically deconstruct and debug.
 3. **Bonus**: I include a few results his analysis did not.